StartupsPoleEmploi/jepostule/README.md

 - [Kafka](http://kafka.apache.org/): a messaging queue to process tasks asynchronously.
 Messages are sorted in different topics and processed by consumers.
 - [Redis](https://redis.io): we use this key-value store to enforce per-address email rate limits.
 There is no strong resilience constraint on the data stored in redis.

+You can change Docker default ports mapping by using custom host ports.
+To do this, use an [`.env`](https://docs.docker.com/compose/compose-file/#variable-substitution) file containing custom environment variables to populate placeholders of `docker-compose.yml`, e.g.:

+    POSTGRES_HOST_PORT=5433
+    REDIS_HOST_PORT=6380

+After modifying Docker ports, don't forget to reflect changes for Django by exporting environment variables to be used in settings, e.g.:

+    export JEPOSTULE_REDIS_PORT=6380
+    export JEPOSTULE_POSTGRESQL_PORT=5433

 #### Database migrations

 Apply SQL migrations and create Kakfa topics: